Features

 Monmouth Coffee | Covent Garden, Borough, Bermondsey

-You could say Monmouth is where it all began – the tastings rooms, ethically-sourced beans, speciality blends, the caffeine addictions… Founded in 1978, it’s often cited as the source for London’s modern-day coffee craze and has branches in Covent Garden (the original spot), Borough (the biggest) and Bermondsey (where they roast).
+You could say Monmouth is where it all began – the tasting rooms, ethically-sourced beans, speciality blends, the caffeine addictions… Founded in 1978, it’s often cited as the source of London’s modern-day coffee craze and has branches in Covent Garden (the original spot), Borough (the biggest) and Bermondsey (where they roast).
 If you want a partner for your brew, the shops also sell pastries and sweet treats from Little Bread Pedlar, Sally Clarke & Babelle.

 Good for: A cup of London coffee history.

-Addresses: Covent Garden 27 Monmouth Street, London WC2H 9EU; | Borough 2 Park Street, London SE1 9AB; | Bermondsey Spa Terminus Unit 4 Discovery Estate, London SE16 4RA
+Addresses: Covent Garden 27 Monmouth Street, London WC2H 9EU | Borough 2 Park Street, London SE1 9AB | Bermondsey Spa Terminus Unit 4 Discovery Estate, London SE16 4RA

 Fair Shot | Covent Garden